top of page

 Classes & Courses

-MORNING CLASSES:
+MORNING AND DAY CLASSES:

 These classes offer the opportunity to learn Ikebana in a small group, at every time of the year.
 The seasonality provides diversity in the arrangements and new techniques are introduced.
 This is the best way to explore and progress within the art of Ikebana.

-Classes run from 10am to 12.30pm and cost £25 + cost of flowers.
+Morning classes run from 10am to 12 noon and cost £30 + £5 for flowers

-Residential Ikebana Introductory Course
+Residential Introductory Course

 A day and a half of total immersion in the wonderful art of Japanese Flower Arranging.